GHemanthAkshay/GHemanthAkshay.github.io/docs/index.md

 ---

 ## About Me
-Electronics and Communication Engineering student focused on building strong fundamentals in Python, C/C++, system architectures, and hardware-software integration.

-I document my engineering journey through code repositories and technical write-ups.
+Hi, I'm **Akshay**, an **Electronics and Communication Engineering (ECE)** student passionate about hardware-software co-design, VLSI, embedded systems, and artificial intelligence.

+I focus on building strong foundational engineering skills and translating them into public proof-of-work—from low-level firmware development to practical AI implementations.
 ---

 ## How This Site Works
 > "I write my notes in Markdown, and I set up MkDocs on GitHub Pages to generate my portfolio automatically."

+---
+## Mission & Goal

+I am actively building projects at the intersection of embedded hardware and modern software tools, documenting my journey through consistent GitHub commits and open-source contributions.
 ---

 ## Quick Links